 Buying a Medigap policy is an important decision.
-Only you can decide if a Medigap policy is the way for you to supplement your Original Medicare coverage and which Medigap policy to choose.
+Only you can decide whether to buy a Medigap policy to supplement your Original Medicare coverage and which policy to choose.
 Shop carefully.
-Compare available Medigap policies to see which one meets your needs.
+Compare available Medigap policies to determine which one meets your needs.
 As you shop for a Medigap policy, keep in mind that different insurance companies may charge different amounts for exactly the same Medigap policy, and not all insurance companies offer all of the Medigap plans.

-Follow our step-by-step guide to buy a Medigap policy.
-If you live in Massachusetts, Minnesota, or Wisconsin, see pages 78 - 85.
+Follow our step-by-step information to buy a Medigap policy.
+If you live in Massachusetts, Minnesota, or Wisconsin, go to pages 78 - 86.